 Recommended previous knowledge

-A Bachelors degree from the Bachelors program Materials and Energy for the future, or equivalent.
+A bachelor's degree from the bachelor's programme Materials, Energy and Nanotechnology, or equivalent.

 Examination support material